Xanthe82/recipeFinder/README.md

 # recipeFinder
+To use this app you need to install Python 3 and requests.

 Python recipe search app
 This group project was created by myself and Malek Aliouche for the Code First Girls 'Introduction to Python and Apps' course.
 The brief was as follows: